Exploring the Surrounding Area

 From Achmelvich southwards there is the Ardroe path, past Loch Roe, to Lochinver.
 In the other direction is the coast walk to Altnabradhan old meal mill, as worked by our Macleod ancestors, where you can view the mill stones that were cut and taken from the mountain of Suilven.
 Continue further Northwards along the rugged coast to the beach at Clachtoll with famous split rock and both the rocky beach and the famous Broch at Stoer etc. Further Northwards along the coast is the famous and spectacular pinnacle of the “Old Man of Stoer”, which may be approached and viewed leaving from Stoer Head Lighthouse, or from Culkein peat road.

 From Inverkirkaig you can walk to Kirkaig Falls then on further to Fionn Loch and finally on to Suilven itself.
-On your return to the carpark you may wish to visit Achins Bookshop & Coffee Shop and enjoy a well earned cup of coffee or a bowl of home made soup and browse the many items in the well stocked shop.
+On your return to the carpark you may wish to visit Coffee Shop (hopefully it will open this season) and enjoy a well earned cup of coffee or a bowl of home made soup.

 From Lochinver there are easy local walks in the Culag Woods down to the White Shore, or along the river Inver.
 This connects with the longer paths of Glencansip, that lay between Suilven and Canisp mountains, one running through to Elphin.